aws-clouddevops/terraform-basics/README.md

 1) Modules
 2) Datasource -
     * Dynamically fetch the resources     already existing
     * This is used to fetch the information of the already existing resources on cloud
+3) Provisioners :
+    * file provisioner
+    * Local-exec provisioner
+    * remote-exec provisioner